yifanchengit/NBNet/README.md

 ## Credit

-- This repository was forked from https://github.com/megvii-research/NBNet
+- This repository is forked from https://github.com/megvii-research/NBNet